addania/coding/src/pages/TypeScript.md

 console.log(something)
 ```

-> Also another function which would NEVER return anything is an infite loop function:
+> Also another function which would `never` return anything is an infite loop function:

 ```
 const generateError = (message: string, code: number): never => {